 Internet signal acts like a courier.
 Whenever you are gaming online, streaming shows or surfing the web for any information you are sending the courier to fetch data from the servers located at different locations out there in the world.

 If your connection is laggy it is referred to as high ping, the time to make a complete trip is high.
-Similarly, the lower the ping the more stable is your connection.
+Similarly, the lower the ping the more stable and responsive your connection.

 First of all, take a speed test and check the latency.
 If the ping is high follow these steps to lower the ping: